srfoster/books/frontend/public/textbooks/ai_ml/chapters/01-ai-and-you/00-intro.md

-# Is AI Yours or Theirs?
+# Is AI Yours Yet?

 In this chapter, I hope to help you achieve a shift in how you relate to AI.
 In short: I want to empower you to call generative AI "*yours*".